- Publication date

-The draft ECO3 Order sets out that First Time Central Heating (FTCH) will be expanded to all property tenures.
+The ECO3 Order sets out that First Time Central Heating (FTCH) will be expanded to all property tenures.

 This template allows a private landlord to declare where a heating system is installed, at no point prior was there a central heating system OR an electric storage heater that is not broken down or has a responsiveness of greater than 0.2 when assessed against SAP present in the premises.

 The Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015 establishes a minimum level of energy efficiency for PRS properties.